Introduction to PostgreSQL round

 Output:

 Now, let us round the values of the certain column to decimal values using the round function.
-Consider the same table educbademo whose price column is to be rounded to two decimal points.
+Let’s consider the table educbademo and round its price column to two decimal points.
 For this, the query statement will be as follows –

 Code: